Professor David Aldous FRS

 He has recently become interested in articulating critically what mathematical probability says about the real world, via public lectures and his web site.
 He was the first winner of the Loève Prize in probability, and is a Foreign Associate of the US National Academy of Sciences.

-Professor in the Statistics Department at UC Berkeley, Department of Statistics, University of California, Berkeley
+Professor, Department of Statistics, University of California, Berkeley

 Interest and expertise

 - Pure mathematics, Statistics and Operational Research, Applied mathematics and theoretical physics

 Probability theory, Stochastic processes, Mathematical modeling